U-653

 Fate

-Sunk 15 March, 1944 in the North Atlantic, in position 53.46N, 24.35W, by depth charges from a Swordfish aircraft of the British escort carrier HMS Vindex, and by depth charges from the British sloops HMS Starling and HMS Wild Goose.
+Sunk on 15 March 1944 in the North Atlantic west of Ireland, in position 53.46N, 24.35W, by depth charges from a Swordfish aircraft (825 Sqn FAA/A) of the British escort carrier HMS Vindex and from the British sloops HMS Starling and HMS Wild Goose.
 51 dead (all hands lost).

 See the 5 ships hit by U-653 - View the 9 war patrols